Daniel-KM/Omeka-S-module-BlockPlus/README.md

 Allow to wrap a list of block with a html element `<section>`.
 It is useful to use a theme natively.

+#### See Also

+Display a list of related resources based on the current resource's metadata.
+Related resources are found via a fulltext search using values from configured properties (e.g., dcterms:subject, dcterms:type), or from a predefined query.

+The following options can be configured in site settings:
+- Heading: Text displayed above related resources (default: "See also")
+- Limit: Maximum number of related resources to display (default: 4)
+- Query: An api query to predefine the pool of resources.
+When set, properties are not used.
+- Properties: Which properties to use for finding related resources.
+Used only when query is empty.
+- All sites: When checked, related resources are searched across all sites, not just the current one.

+The block uses the same classes as the core browse-preview block for consistent styling.

+#### Similar Content

+Display a list of similar resources based on the current resource's metadata.
+This block is a duplicate of "See Also" with independent settings, allowing two different configurations for different use cases (e.g., "See Also" for related items within the same collection, and "Similar Content" for recommendations based on different criteria).

+The following options can be configured in site settings:
+- Heading: Text displayed above similar resources (default: "Similar content")
+- Limit: Maximum number of similar resources to display (default: 4)
+- Query: An api query to predefine the pool of resources.
+When set, properties are not used.
+- Properties: Which properties to use for finding similar resources.
+Used only when query is empty.
+- All sites: When checked, similar resources are searched across all sites, not just the current one.

 ### Theme view helpers